-The Old Stone Mill in Delta, built in 1810-11 by William Jones and Ira Schofield, is the earliest surviving example of a fully automatic gristmill in Ontario.
+The Old Stone Mill in Delta, built in 1810-11 by William Jones and Ira Schofield, is the earliest surviving example of a fully automatic flour mill in Ontario.
 In 1817 the mill was described as "unquestionably the best building of the kind in Upper Canada".
-It was built, using local stone and timber, following the designs created by American inventor Oliver Evans.
-It has few unique features such as acting as its own dam.
+It was built, using local stone and timber, following the design for an "Improved Merchant Flour Mill" (aka Automatic Mill) created by American inventor Oliver Evans.
+It follows the Evans' design but has several unique features such as acting as its own dam.
 The beauty of the exterior stonework and interior woodwork speaks to the skill of the millwright who designed and built it.

 Follow these links for a more detailed history of the mill:

 Please note that these documents are set up for double sided printing, so you'll see a few blank pages in the PDFs because of that.

 The story of Delta and Lyndhurst are intertwined with connections to the Old Stone Mill.
 This relates to the first iron works in Upper Canada, the Lansdowne Iron Works National Historic Site in Lydhurst.
 The following articles present that story:

 For a brief history synopsis of the mill we have a "A History of the Old Stone Mill, Delta, Ontario" by Professor Paul S. Fritz, 2000.
 This 36 page booklet is only $10.00 and is available for sale in our Mill Shop.

 For a more detailed history of grist milling and the mill, including a full chronology of the mill (and millers), we have "A History of Grist Milling in Delta" by Wade Ranford, 2006.
 This 131 page book is available as a free PDF (see link above), or as a printed book for only $15.00, available for sale in our Mill Shop